vari-bbc/set_R_LIBS_USER/README.md

 Note: simply running the script *does not* set the R_LIBS_USER environment variable.
 You need to "source" it as above -- using the `. ` before the script.

-The script has one option, `-v`.
-If you call the script with `-v` it prints a short message to STDOUT about which way $R_LIBS_USER is being set.
+The script has two options
+  + `-v` Print a short message to STDOUT about which way $R_LIBS_USER is being set.
 In practice, it is recommeded to not use the `-v` option unless necessary.
+  + `-m` Specify the major release version to call "new".
+All others will be considered "old".
+Default is 5 (e.g. if you don't use `-m`, the default "new" version is 5).